 Allego's future growth depends on penetrating new markets, adapting existing products to new applications and customer requirements, and introducing new solutions and services that achieve market acceptance.
 Allego plans to incur significant research and development costs in the future as part of its efforts to design, develop, manufacture and introduce new solutions and services, new technologies and enhance existing solutions and services.
-Allego's development expenses were $\epsilon$ 4.6 million in 2023, $\epsilon$ 4.0 million in 2022, and $\epsilon$ 3.0 million in 2021, and are likely to be similar in the future.
-These expenses related to the development of Allego's EV Cloud platform and have been capitalized as intangible assets.
+Allego's development expenses were $\varepsilon$ 5.3 million in 2024, $\varepsilon$ 4.6 million in 2023, and $\varepsilon$ 4.0 million in 2022, and are likely to be similar in the future.
 Further, Allego's research and development program may not produce successful results, and its new solutions and services or new technologies may not achieve market acceptance, create additional revenue or become profitable.
-Allego's potential inability to develop the necessary software and technologies are not today, and may not ever be, commercially viable.
+Allego's potential inability to develop the necessary software and technology systems, including systems incorporating the use of artificial intelligence, may harm its competitive position.
+Allego is also relying on thirdparty suppliers to develop a number of emerging technologies for use in its products.
+These technologies are not today, and may not ever be, commercially viable.
 There can be no assurances that Allego's suppliers will be able to meet the technological requirements, scalability, quality, production timing, and volume requirements to support its business plan.
 As a result, Allego's business plan could be significantly impacted.